Andrew C. Brock

-Andrew C. Brock (born April 9, 1974) served almost eight terms (2003-2017) as a Republican member of the North Carolina General Assembly, representing the state's thirty-fourth Senate district, including constituents in Davie, Iredell, and Rowan counties.
+Andrew C. Brock (born April 9, 1974) served as a Republican member of the North Carolina General Assembly, representing the state's thirty-fourth Senate district from 2003 to 2017.
+During his tenure, he represented Yadkin, Davie, Iredell, and Rowan counties.
 He also served as the Republican deputy whip in the Senate.

 Education and early career

-Brock is a lifelong resident of Davie County.
-Brock's grandfather, Burr Brock Sr., served in the North Carolina House of Representatives as well as the Senate.
-He is a graduate of Davie County High School.
+Brock is a lifelong resident of Davie County and a graduate of Davie County High School.
+His grandfather, Burr Brock Sr., served in the North Carolina House of Representatives and Senate.

-Brock graduated from Western Carolina University in Cullowhee, North Carolina, majoring in economics and political science.
-Brock was active in the Student Government Association and served as student body president.
-He was a member of the governing board of the University of North Carolina Association of Student Governments.
-He was also a member of the Western Carolina University Board of Trustees and the Pi Gamma Mu International Honor Society.
+Brock graduated from Western Carolina University, where he majored in economics and political science.
+He served as Student Body President, Vice-President, and Senator in the Student Government Association.
+Brock was a member of the governing board of the University of North Carolina Association of Student Governments.

-After college, Brock worked for the Conference on Poverty to work toward welfare reform in North Carolina.
-He then worked for the United States Senator Lauch Faircloth's re-election campaign.
-Bill Cobey hired Brock to work as campaign manager on Cobey's campaign for chairman of the North Carolina Republican Party.
-Brock then worked for the Republican Party of North Carolina.
-He then worked as a campaign manager for U.S. Congressman Walter Jones.
-Brock also worked for Citizens for a Sound Economy.
+After college, Brock worked for the Conference on Poverty to promote welfare reform in North Carolina.
+He also worked on the re-election campaign of Senator Lauch Faircloth and as campaign manager for Bill Cobey’s campaign for chairman of the North Carolina Republican Party.
+Brock later worked for the Republican Party of North Carolina as campaign manager for Congressman Walter Jones, and for Citizens for a Sound Economy.

 State Senate

 Brock was elected to the North Carolina Senate in the fall of 2002.
 He acted as the deputy Republican whip.
 Brock was at times the chairman of the Finance Committee, Natural and Economic Resources Appropriations Committee, Agriculture/ Environment/ Natural Resources Committee, General Government, Health & Human Services Committee, and Joint Information Technology Oversight Committee.
 Brock served as vice-chairman of the Redistricting committee.
-He also served as a member of the Joint Governmental Operations Committee, the Finance Committee, the Senate Rules Committee, Appropriations/Base Budget Committee, Program Evaluation Committee, the Emergency Response and Preparedness Committee, Joint Education Oversight Committee, Judiciary 1, and the Ways and Means Committee.
+He also served as a member of the Joint Governmental Operations Committee, the Finance Committee, the Senate Rules Committee, Appropriations/Base Budget Committee, Program Evaluation Committee, the Emergency Response and Preparedness Committee, Joint Education Oversight Committee, Judiciary, and the Ways and Means Committee.

 He resigned in 2017 to accept a position on the Board of Review for the state Division of Employment Security.

 Run for Congress

 On February 22, 2016, Brock announced that he would run for the United States House of Representatives in the newly reconfigured 13th congressional district.
-Incumbent George Holding had previously announced that he would run in the 2nd district rather than stand for reelection in the 13th.
+Incumbent George Holding had previously announced that he would run in the 2nd district rather than stand for reelection in the 13th district.

 Brock lost the June 2016 Republican primary to Ted Budd.